Funding research towards a cure for ALS

 The issue

-Since the ALS Ice Bucket Challenge became a social media phenomenon in 2014, more than $20 million has been invested in Canadian ALS research because of the money generously donated by Canadians and matched by Brain Canada, with financial support from Health Canada.
+Since the ALS Ice Bucket Challenge became a social media phenomenon in 2014, more than $20 million has been invested in Canadian ALS research due to the generous donations from Canadians, matched by Brain Canada with financial support from Health Canada.
 This influx of funding has enabled ALS researchers to make significant steps towards discovering effective treatments for ALS.

 Our solution